wairas/happy-tools/plugins/crop.md

   -x X, --x X           The left of the cropping rectangle (default: 0) -y Y, --y Y           The top of the cropping rectangle (default: 0) -W WIDTH, --width WIDTH
-                        The width of the cropping rectangle (default: 0) -H HEIGHT, --height HEIGHT
+                        The width of the cropping rectangle; -1=use current width (default: -1)
+  -H HEIGHT, --height HEIGHT
-                        The height of the cropping rectangle (default: 0) -p, --pad             Whether to pad if necessary (default: False) -v PAD_VALUE, --pad_value PAD_VALUE
+                        The height of the cropping rectangle; -1=use current height (default: -1)
+  -p, --pad             Whether to pad if necessary (default: False) -v PAD_VALUE, --pad_value PAD_VALUE
                         The value to pad with (default: 0)